jdg71nl/sidn-qiss-router/README.md

 Welcome to the [github.com/sidn-qiss-router](https://github.com/jdg71nl/sidn-qiss-router) repository README.

-This public repositery contains the `source code` and `documentation` to reproduce the QISS Router 'prototype', that we have been developing in the last 12 months.
+This public repositery contains the `source code` and `documentation` to reproduce the QISS Router 'prototype', that we have been developing in the last 12 months (sep-2020 until sep-2021).

 ## About QISS